aldertzomer/FastDeMe/README.md

                        ranks.
   --prefix PREFIX      prefix for all output files, default is name of input
                        file(s)
-  --trimming           turn off trimming with fastp
+  --trimming           turn on trimming with fastp
-  --screening          turn off host contamination screening with mash and
+  --screening          turn on host contamination screening with mash and
                        BioBloomCategorizer
   --output OUTPUT      set output directory
 ```